cryptoassetlab/cryptoassetlab.github.io/README.md

-We aim to be a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and experimentation activities.
+We aim to be a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and other experimental activities.

 ## A Joint Initiative